Hunger Day for companies

 The Hunger Day collection is best known for the volunteer box collectors wearing red vests in the streets.
 Have you seen how happy they are to help and work together?

-The Hunger Day collection will be held in the autumn.
-The box collection will hit the streets in Finland on 26-28 September 2024.
+The Hunger Day box collection will hit the streets in Finland on 25–27 September 2025.
+You can volunteer conveniently in your own home town.
 Come and join us!

 Find a Hunger Day event in your location